peterhinch/micropython-samples/pyboard_d/README.md

 # Unofficial guide to the Pyboard D

-I'll update this with contributed ideas (issues, PR's and forum comments).
-I expect to delete it when official docs emerge.
+Note: official docs may now be found [here](https://pybd.io/hw/pybd_sfxw.html) so I expect to remove this guide soon.

 ## LED's